sonity-ops/sonity-ops.github.io/docs/integration/metrics.md

-# How can I track LinkedIn automation metrics within my analytics dashboard?
+# How can I track Sonity metrics within my analytics dashboard?

 Yes.
-You can acomplish that via and Events dump
+You can acomplish that via an Events dump

 ## What are events
 Events are occasions that happens in your campaign such as